 Wealth (what you own), as stated previously, is even more unevenly distributed than income.
 In fact, most Americans have very little wealth, as illustrated below.

-Figure 10- These charts shows just how much wealth and income have accumulated at top, with the top 10%, and especially the top 1%, of society.
+Figure 11- These charts show just how much wealth and income have accumulated at top, with the top 10%, and especially the top 1%, of society.